 AMS Student Groups provide over 80 opportunities to learn, serve, network, lead, create, relax, and support each other.
 Groups can vary from year to year, based on student interest.
 All AMS Student Groups must register with the Office of Student Affairs, which provides overall coordination and support.
 All student groups must abide by the Guidelines for Student Organizations.

-Click here for the current 2018-19 AMS Student Group Directory, which includes descriptions and student contact information for all groups.
+Click here for the 2019-2020 Student Group Catalog, which includes descriptions and student contact information for all groups.
 Groups fall into four main categories:

 Advocacy/Service Groups serve others.
 Some groups partner with local schools, free clinics, or other nonprofits to provide ongoing outreach and service.
 Many groups target particular communities or health conditions.
 Several do broader or national advocacy work in health policy or other issues.